theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 ```

 What the above command does is replaces any lines which are neither a multiple of 3 or 5 with an empty line.
 This make it possible for us to then
 remove those blanks in the next step.
-The intersting bit of the above command is how you can evaluate expressions in sub commands with `\=`.
+The interesting bit of the above command is how you can evaluate expressions in sub commands with `\=`.
 This is
 the bit that lets us do mathematical operations on each match and apply a substitute accordingly.

 For now, your buffer should start to look like the below.